Balsam woolly adelgid

-The balsam woolly adelgid (Adelges piceae) is small wingless insect that infests and kills firs.
-In their native Europe they are a minor parasite on silver fir and Sicilian fir, but they have become a threat especially to balsam fir and Fraser fir after they were introduced to the United States around the beginning of the 20th century.
+The balsam woolly adelgid (Adelges piceae) is a small wingless insect that infests and kills firs.
+In their native Europe they are a minor parasite of silver fir and Sicilian fir, but they have become a threat especially to balsam fir and Fraser fir after they were introduced to the United States around the beginning of the 20th century.
 Because this species is not native to North America, the Fraser fir has not evolved any type of defense against it.

 Reproduction

 These insects typically lay about one hundred eggs and have three generations per year.
 The adelgid attacks the tree by feeding in fissures within the bark of trees larger than about four centimeters in diameter at breast height.
 As it feeds, it releases toxins contained within its saliva.
 These toxins reduce the conductance of sapwood being built, which causes water stress and kills the trees.

 Impact

 The Great Smoky Mountains National Park, straddling North Carolina and Tennessee in the Southeastern United States, contains about 75% of all southern spruce-fir ecosystems.
 These ecosystems covered vast portions of the Southeast during the Last Glacial Period, when the climate was cool and moist.
 Since the retreat of the glaciers, this ecosystem has been confined to the higher elevations in the mountains of the Southeast.
 The spruce-fir forest has evolved as an ecological island, away from any other ecosystems of its type.
 This has presented valuable research and a unique habitat.
 These forests have a very dense canopy and a moist understory.